 - Hang out with non-programmers, too.
 First of all, it’s healthy to be around people that make you happy or challenge your thinking, whether or not they code.
 Second, they can give you inspiration from a user’s perspective.
 What frustrates them about their computer?
 Can you come up with a solution?

 - Have a dedicated workspace.
-If it’s not possible to have a dedicated space, at least make sure it’s quiet and you can focus on the computer.
+If it’s not possible to have a dedicated space, at least make sure it’s quiet and you can focus on the computer without distractions.
 Make it your cave.
 Make sure your chair is comfortable and supports your back.
-Make sure you don’t have to get up too often – have a drink handy.
-The more incentive you have to stay at the computer, the more likely you’ll be to stay and be productive.
+Have water handy.
+Don’t sit without moving all day — stay healthy.

 - Have a good development environment.
 The software version of the previous tip.
 I don’t care which editor you use (though I recommend vim) but make sure you’re using one that gives you some power and flexibility.
 Always use source control – in particular, I recommend you learn git because of the concepts it will teach you.
 Always back up your work.
 All of this will prevent the massive demotivation you will experience if you don’t use them and you lose your work.